jeffgortmaker/pyblp/docs/examples.rst

        nevo_product_data
    )

-By default, :meth:`ProblemResults.compute_optimal_instruments` approximates the integral over the density of the error terms by averaging over Jacobian realizations computed under draws from the asymptotic normal distribution of the error terms.
+By default, :meth:`ProblemResults.compute_optimal_instruments` approximates an integral over the density of the error terms by averaging over Jacobian realizations computed under draws from the asymptotic normal distribution of the error terms.
 For speed in this example, we'll use ``method='approximate'`` to simply evaluate the Jacobians at the expected value of :math:`\xi`, zero.

 .. ipython:: python